-Consider any tax implications of paying your child’s debt, if you’re planning to pay more than $13,000 this year as a gift to them.
-The IRS website has details on the gift tax and your tax planner or accountant can explain the potential impact on your income taxes.
+There could be tax implications of paying your child’s debt, particularly if you’re planning to pay more than the $15,000 annual gift exclusion in 2021.
+This limit increases to $16,000 in tax year 2022.
+Consult your tax planner or accountant to understand the potential impact on your income taxes.

 Are You Co-Signed on the Debt in Question?

 If your child is struggling to pay a loan or credit card you co-signed, there’s no doubt you should make payments.
 Refusing to help out, in this case, would hurt your own credit rating since these accounts are listed on your credit report as well.
 At least pay the minimum to prevent the account from going into default, but think about a long-term solution, like removing yourself from the loan, if your child is unable to resume payment after a few months.

 Your co-signature gives the bank the right to come after you for payment.
 They could even sue you and get court permission to garnish your wages or levy your bank account.
-If your child gets a bankruptcy discharge for your joint debts, you’ll be fully responsible for any remaining balance on co-signed accounts since the banks are forbidden from collecting from your child.
+If your child gets a bankruptcy discharge for your joint debts, you’ll be fully responsible for any remaining balance on co-signed accounts.

 Beware Unintended Consequences

-Pay your child’s debt and they could start thinking of you as their safety net.
-They may not practice good financial habits knowing you’ll be there to bail them out if they mess up.
-Make it known that you’re helping them out just one time and stand your ground if your child comes back to you for help.
+Paying your adult child's debt could create a dependency that's difficult to break.
+They may not practice good financial habits knowing you’ll be there to bail them out.
+Make it known that you’re helping them out just one time and enforce strong financial boundaries if your child comes back to you for help.

-If your child asks for financial help, you become their lender and you should treat the relationship similar to a lender would.
+Keep in mind that agreeing to loan your child money creates a lender-borrower relationship, which you should approach as any lender would.
 Assess not only whether your child can afford to repay you, but also whether they’re likely to repay you.
 It’s one thing to help out a child who’s going through a tough time, another to help the one who simply is irresponsible and mismanaging their money.